OfficeDev/TrainingContent/O3658-11 Content Type And Site Column Replacement/Lab.md

     }
 ```

 0. Include the following piece of code to the **ReplaceContentType** method.
-This will check all items in the specified library for assignments to the old content type (Contoso Document) and will replace those with the new content type (ContosoDocumentByCSOM).
+This will check all items in the all libraries for assignments to the old content type (Contoso Document) and will replace those with the new content type (ContosoDocumentByCSOM).

     ```csharp
     private static void ReplaceContentType(ClientContext cc, Web web)